ttduongtran/telegram_bot_notifers/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization
+# Descriptions:

+This is a BOT which push notifications on telegram when having change a value of the coins from the site was added by admin

+# Features:

-- How to run the test suite
+- Connecting to telegram with `@botfather`

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- Integrating `Link` for get data
+- Create Cronjob that push notifications if have change a value of the coins

 # Example telegram bot app

 This app uses [telegram-bot](https://github.com/telegram-bot-rb/telegram-bot) gem.
-Want to see the [bot code](https://github.com/telegram-bot-rb/telegram_bot_app/blob/master/app/controllers/telegram_webhooks_controller.rb) first?
+Want to see the [bot code](https://github.com/ttduongtran/telegram_bot_notifers_ror/blob/master/app/controllers/telegram_webhooks_controller.rb) first?

 Explore separate commits to check evolution of code.